csshark/sdr-cap/CORRECT readme from openwifi.md

 </code></pre>

 <h3>Upgrading to a higher version:</h3>
-<h3>Manual upgrade method:</h3>
+<h3>Auto-upgrade:</h3>
-<p>Build Project on Higher version of Vivado and match it with Petalinux version.
-I highly recommend to check meta-adi repository before targeting <code>master</code> branch.</p>
+<p>Build Project on Higher version of Vivado and do autoupgrading of IPcores.
+I highly recommend to check meta-adi repository before targeting <code>master</code> branch.
+You can additionally use VivadoComparer.sh to verify what changed in new relese and what should you rebuild manually.</p>